The Yellow Card Scheme: guidance for healthcare professionals

 - fake or counterfeit medicines or medical devices

-It is important that problems with medicines and medical devices are reported, as the reports help identify new problems with these products.
+It is important that problems with medicines and medical devices and other nicotine e-cigarette products are reported, as the reports help identify new problems with these products.

-MHRA will review the product and if necessary and take action to minimise risk and maximise benefit to the patients.
+MHRA will review the product and if necessary and take action to minimise risk and maximise benefit to patients and the public.

 MHRA is also able to investigate counterfeit medicines or devices and if necessary take action.